Agencies

 Projects packaged under an overall deal prior to July 1, 2022 will remain packaged.
 Projects created under an overall deal after June 30, 2022 cannot be packaged.

-If an agency negotiates for packaging fees on a new project after June 30, it is in violation of the franchise agreement and the Guild will take appropriate legal action, including filing an arbitration claim against the agency.
+If an agency negotiates for packaging fees on a new project after June 30, 2022, it is in violation of its franchise agreement and the Guild will take appropriate legal action, including filing an arbitration claim against the agency.
 Remedies available to the Guild include disgorgement of packaging fees and the suspension or revocation of the agency’s franchise.

 Contact the Agency Department if you have concerns an agency is trying to package after the Sunset Period.